laravel/docs/queries.md

 #### Advanced Join Statements

-You may also specify more advanced join clauses, such as placing `orOn` constraints within the `join` clause.
+You may also specify more advanced join clauses.
 To get started, pass a `Closure` as the second argument into the `join` method.
 The `Closure` will receive a `JoinClause` object which allows you to specify constraints on the `join` clause:

 	DB::table('users')
-	        ->join('contacts', function($join)
-	        {
+	        ->join('contacts', function ($join) {
 	        	$join->on('users.id', '=', 'contacts.user_id')->orOn(...);
 	        })
 	        ->get();